deepfence/PacketStreamer/README.md

 # PacketStreamer

 Deepfence PacketStreamer is a high-performance remote packet capture and collection tool.
-It is used by Deepfence's [ThreatStryker](https://deepfence.io/threatstryker/) security platform to gather network traffic for forensic analysis.
+It is used by Deepfence's [ThreatStryker](https://deepfence.io/threatstryker/) security observability platform to gather network traffic on demand from cloud workloads for forensic analysis.

+Primary design goals:

+* Stay light, capture and stream, no additional processing
+* Portability, works across virtual machines, Kubernetes and AWS Fargate.
+Linux and Windows.

  * PacketStreamer **sensors** are started on the target servers.
 Sensors capture traffic, apply filters, and then stream the traffic to a central reciever.
 Traffic streams may be compressed and/or encrypted using TLS.
  * The PacketStreamer **reciever** accepts PacketStreamer streams from multiple remote sensors, and writes the packets to a local `pcap` capture file

 <p align="center"><img src="/images/readme/packetstreamer.png" width="66%"/><p>

 PacketStreamer sensors collect raw network packets on remote hosts.
-It selects packets to capture using a BPF filter, and forwards them to a central reciever process where they are written as raw pcap data.
+It selects packets to capture using a BPF filter, and forwards them to a central reciever process where they are written in pcap format.
 Sensors are very lightweight and impose little performance impact on the remote hosts.
 PacketStreamer sensors can be run on bare-metal servers, on Docker hosts, and on Kubernetes nodes.

 The PacketStreamer receiver accepts network traffic from multiple sensors, collecting it into a single, central `pcap` file.
-You can then process the pcap file using the packet analysis tooling of your choice, such as `Wireshark`, `Zeek`, `Suricata`, or as a source for Machine Learning models.
+You can then process the pcap file or live feed the traffic to the tooling of your choice, such as `Zeek`, `Wireshark` `Suricata`, or as live stream for Machine Learning models.

 ### When to use PacketStreamer